skygadgetsab/rchub/README.md

 - Micro SD card with RaspbianOS flashed on it
   _A1 rating is recommended_

-Connect PPM output signal wire to `Pin 17` and ground to the ground pin nearby (see Raspberry Pi pinout).
+Connect PPM signal wire to `GPIO 17` pin and ground to the ground pin nearby (see Raspberry Pi pinout).

 ### Software